-- (vii) To have his or her privacy fully respected at all stages of the proceedings. - 44.
-Regardless of the particular institution and whether a facility is directly operated or non-directly administered, all are equally bound by the Charter, statutory, and common law obligations pleaded and relied upon herein.
-All secure detention facilities, whether directly or indirectly operated, perform some of the most intrusive state-specific function in criminal justice: the incarceration of youth pursuant to criminal law.
-Ontario is responsible at law for ensuring that that unique state function and the constitutional and legal obligations that arise from that state function are discharged in accordance with the law for both the directly administered and non-directly administered secure youth custody facilities.
-In other words, the plaintiff and class members' claims herein are directly aimed at Ontario's state conduct impugned herein, and Ontario cannot hide behind private entities that Ontario contracted with and licensed to perform that unique state function on Ontario's behalf.
+(vii) To have his or her privacy fully respected at all stages of the proceedings.

+44.58.
+Regardless of the particular institution and whether a facility is directly operated or nondirectly administered, all are equally bound by the Charter, statutory, and common law obligations pleaded and relied upon herein.
+All secure-detention facilities, whether directly or indirectly operated, secure or open, perform some\one of the most intrusive state-specific functions in criminal justice: the incarceration of youth pursuant to criminal law.
+Ontario is responsible at law for ensuring that that unique state function and the constitutional and legal obligations that arise from that state function are discharged in accordance with the law for both the directly administered and non-directly administered secure-youth custody facilities.
+In other words, the plaintiffs and class members' claims herein are directly aimed at Ontario's state conduct impugned herein, and Ontario cannot hide behind private entities that Ontario contracted with and licensed to perform that unique state function on Ontario's behalf.